-Due to the coronavirus outbreak, Ethiopia has joined the list of countries that have introduced travel restrictions that affect who can enter the region.
+Due to the coronavirus outbreak, Ethiopia has joined the list of countries that have introduced additional entry requirements to protect public health.

-The temporary entry restrictions are intended to help contain the virus and stop it from spreading.
+The temporary travel restrictions are intended to help contain the virus and stop it from spreading.

 See below the measures Ethiopia has taken to control the COVID-19 outbreak and flatten the curve in the East African state.